 "You realise that this is not usual.
 This is not just two good pianists playing together.
 They sense each other’s most small, individual little bit of interpretation."

-Recording exclusively with Deutsche Grammophon since 2010, their debut CD with works by Beethoven received platinum status and was awarded the Edison Klassiek audience award.
-A Schubert recording and Jeux, a CD dedicated to French piano music, were subsequently released.
+Recording exclusively with Deutsche Grammophon since 2010, their debut recording with works by Beethoven received platinum status and was awarded the Edison Klassiek audience award.
+A Schubert recording and Jeux, a recording dedicated to French piano music, were subsequently released.
 Their recording of Mozart’s piano concertos KV 365 and KV 242 together with the Academy of St Martin in the Fields and Sir Neville Marriner reached gold status.
-The Jussen brothers also recorded Poulenc’s double piano concerto and Saint-Saëns’s The Carnival of the Animals with the Concertgebouworkest and Stéphane Denève, as well as concertos and chorales by Bach with the Amsterdam Sinfonietta.
-On The Russian Album (March 2021), they interpret works for two pianos by Rachmaninoff, Stravinsky, and Arensky.
-The latest addition to their discography is Dutch Masters (April 2022), which is devoted to works by Dutch composers, including a collaboration with the Netherlands Radio Philharmonic Orchestra and Karina Canellakis.
-The recording was awarded an Edison Klassiek in the category "Chamber Music" as well as the audience award in September 2022.
+The Jussen brothers also recorded Poulenc’s double piano concerto and Saint-Saëns’ The Carnival of the Animals with the Concertgebouworkest and Stéphane Denève, as well as concertos and chorales by Bach with the Amsterdam Sinfonietta.
+On The Russian Album (March 2021) they interpret works for two pianos by Rachmaninoff, Stravinsky, and Arensky.
+The latest addition to their discography is Dutch Masters (April 2022), which is devoted to works by Dutch composers, in collaboration with the Netherlands Radio Philharmonic Orchestra and Karina Canellakis.
+The recording was awarded an Edison Klassiek in the category "Chamber Music," as well as the audience award in September 2022.